Back to E-commerce Dictionary

 Examples of Middleware

-• 1Connecting a PIM system to an ERP system to automatically sync product attributes and stock levels.
+• 1Middleware connects a PIM system to an ERP system.
+It automatically syncs product details and stock levels between them.

 How WISEPIM Helps